 Focusing IEL’s work on the neediest communities—where the challenges are the greatest and opportunity is lacking or lagging- is an additional strategic adjustment I believe IEL ought to consider during its upcoming strategic planning process.

-I welcome your candid and responsible feedback and am looking forward to working with you to create a continuum of opportunity in every community across the country.
+I welcome your candid and responsible feedback (email@example.com), and I look forward to working with you to create a continuum of opportunity in every community across the country.
 As always, I will keep an open mind and will be ready to incorporate changes as suggested and needed in support of greater opportunity for all—not some—Americans.

 Johan E. Uvin